 Google private access options for services

-Google Cloud provides several private access options for your workloads running in VMware Engine or in your Google Virtual Private Cloud networks.
+Google Cloud provides several private access options for your workloads running in VMware Engine or in your Google VPC networks.
 Private services access provides a private connection between your VPC network and the VMware Engine service.
-When you use Private Google Access, your VMware workloads can access other Cloud APIs and services without leaving the Google Cloud network.
+When you use Private Google Access, your VMware workloads can access other Google Cloud APIs and services without leaving the Google Cloud network.

 Private services access

 VMware Engine uses private services access to connect your VPC network to a service producer VPC network in a tenant folder in your Google Organization using private IP addressing.

 For information about how to configure private services access, see Configuring private services access.
 Private services access creates a VPC Network Peering connection, so it's important to import and export routes.